-Most of the times when your iPhone is acting strange like it’s unresponsive or running slow, which is very rare, a simple restart may fix those problems.
-But sometimes it won’t do the job, that’s when Recovery Mode comes into play.
+Most of the time when your iPhone is acting strange like it’s unresponsive or running slow, which is very rare, a simple restart may fix those problems.
+But sometimes it won’t do the job, that’s when putting it into Recovery Mode comes into play.

-In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it and how to put your iPhone into Recovery Mode without any hassle.
+In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it and how to put your iPhone into Recovery Mode steps by steps.

-We’ll put it nice and simple. iPhone Recovery Mode is a failsafe method in iBoot, which is Apple’s stage 2 bootloader for all iOS devices, that allows your iPhone to interface with iTunes on your Mac or PC, while iOS is not fully booted.
+We’ll put it nice and simple. iPhone Recovery Mode is a safe method that allows you to restore a damaged iOS.
+In more technical terms, it’s a failsafe method in iBoot, which is Apple’s stage 2 bootloader for all iOS devices.
+It allows your iPhone to interface with iTunes on your Mac or PC, while iOS is not totally booted.

 Since Recovery Mode does not completely load iOS, which comes with lots of restrictions, it lets you update or restore the OS onto the device.
 You should note that you cannot downgrade iOS when in Recovery Mode.
 In that case, you’d need to put your iPhone in DFU Mode, which is one of the three iOS device modes.